JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 1 - R Analysis/README.md

 <img src="../../Media/SS_R_Run.gif" alt="Visual of Code" width="70%" />

 ## 🚀 **Foreword**
-This section explores the dataset through **linear regression models**, **statistical insights**, and **assumption testing**, uncovering the mathematical backbone of song Popularity.
+This section explores the dataset through **R**, using **linear regression models**, **statistical insights**, and **assumption testing**.
+Here, we uncover the mathematical backbone of song Popularity.
 By coding the line of best fit, we are able to make future predictions and derive key insights about the data. 🎼🧪

 ---